Adjusted earnings per share

 Supplier sustainability framework

-Business Partner Code of Conduct, Supplier Support Visits, Key Supplier Management and Together for Sustainability are all elements of our supplier sustainability framework.
+Business Partner Code of Conduct, Supplier Performance Management and Together for Sustainability are all elements of our supplier sustainability framework.

 Total reportable rate of injuries (TRR)

-The number of injuries per million hours worked.
+The number of injuries per 200,000 hours worked.
 Full definitions are in the Sustainability statements.

 TSR (total shareholder return)

-Used to compare the performance of different companies’ stocks and shares over time.
-It combines share price appreciation and dividends paid to show the total return to the shareholder.
+Compares the performance of different companies’ stocks and shares over time.
+Combines share price appreciation and dividends paid to show the total return to shareholders.
 The relative TSR position reflects the market perception of overall performance relative to a reference group.

 Volatile organic compounds.